Maundy Thursday: Chrism Mass

 The Chrism Mass is a religious service held in Roman Catholicism, Lutheranism and Anglicanism.

 Maundy Thursday is notable for being the day on which the Chrism Mass is celebrated in each diocese.
 Usually held in the diocesan cathedral, it is generally held on the morning of Maundy Thursday, but may in some dioceses take place on another day during Holy Week.
-It is often the largest annual gathering of clergy and faithful held in most dioceses.
 The Mass is a celebration of the institution of the priesthood.

 During the Mass, those present are called to renew their baptismal promises.
 Priests/ministers and deacons also reaffirm their ministry by renewing the promises made at their ordination.
 The Mass takes its name from the blessing of the holy oils used in the sacraments throughout the year, which are then given to priests to take back to their parishes.

 The service is a 1967 restoration of the rite recorded in the early 200s by the historian Hippolytus who writes of a ceremony taking place during the Easter Vigil at which two holy oils were blessed and one was consecrated.
-In the fifth century, the ceremony of the oils was transferred from the Holy Saturday Vigil to Holy Thursday during a special Mass for that purpose, distinct from the Mass of the Lord's Supper.
-In the decree renewing this rite Pope Paul VI said, "The Chrism Mass is one of the principal expressions of the fullness of the bishop’s priesthood and signifies the closeness of the priests with him."
+In the decree renewing this rite Pope Paul VI said, "The Chrism Mass is one of the principal expressions of the fullness of the bishop's priesthood and signifies the closeness of the priests with him."